 One of the first things I would advise to protect yourself and your personal information is RFID protection.
 These RFID color coded blocking sleeves are a great price and do not add any additional bulk to your handbag or wallet.
 They come in multiples so you can share with family or friends who are traveling with you.
 You will all be protected from electronic pickpocketers.

 My daughter found a well dressed young woman with her hand in my travel backpack on a very crowded street in Paris.
 In broad daylight.
 I did not even feel her unzip my backpack!
 Thankfully we caught her in the act before she was able to steal anything from me.
 But it was a rude wake-up call that my backpack was woefully inadequate.
 This Travelon anti theft classic backpack has locking zippers and RFID protection.
 Also, it has a slash resistant handle and panels.

 If a backpack is not your thing, how about this Travelon classic essential cross body messenger bag.
 Again, it has all the anti-theft features of the backpack, but in a crossbody instead.
 And wow does it come in a ton of colors to choose from!

 If you are looking for something larger, this antitheft travel laptop backpack is TSA ready and comes with lots of protection.
-I like that it has double zippers that you can lock together if you get some locks, (or even a paperclip would slow down a thief) and you would not have to remove your laptop from it when doing through TSA screening.
+I like that it has double zippers that you can lock together if you purchase some locks, (or even a paperclip would slow down a thief.)
+And you will not have to remove your laptop from it when going through TSA screening.

 7) On Your First Time In Paris Enjoy Eating Out Even If You Have Dietary Restrictions